Adore2113/MarsHSim/docs/dev_log.md

 ##      06/14/2026
-    ♡ fixing temp issues, starting with the insulation strength/thermal mass and fixing my heater logic
+    ♡ fixing temp issues, starting w. the insulation strength/thermal mass and fixing my heater logic

 ##      06/16/2026
     ♡ fixing radiator and heaters to make things smooth and effective

-    ♡ I'm happy with how the temp system is running for now, so now I'm running atmosphere again
+    ♡ I'm happy w. how the temp system is running for now, so now I'm running atmosphere again

     ♡ fixing buffer gas